Rurusetto/rurusetto/content/posts/tau/index.md

 # settings

-Tau has a few options to customize your experience while playing this gamemode, you may have even stumbled upon this section within the option menus
+Tau has a few options to customize your experience while playing this gamemode, you may have even stumbled upon this section within the option menus.

 ![Options](Images/Options.png)